Dechrissen/website/blog/desk-setup-2021.md

 I'll start with the core piece: the desk.
 To be clear, my main criterion in a new desk was simply one that had more desktop real estate than my old one.
 Truthfully, the desk I ended up choosing is nothing fancy, but it suits my needs for now, as someone who is not in a permanent residence and doesn't have a whole lot of money to spend on a nicer, ideal, top-of-the-line desk (which, by the way, would be a motorized sit/stand desk with a memory bank for height adjustments).

 The desk I chose is the Cubiker 55-inch computer desk from Amazon ($90).
-In fact, initially I bought one of them, and I liked it so much that a week later I ordered a second, and I've arranged them into an L-shaped oritentation.
+In fact, initially I bought one of them, and I liked it so much that a week later I ordered a second, and I've arranged them into an L-shaped orientation.
 Essentially, I wanted one of the arms of the L to be my main setup for my personal PC, and the other (shorter) arm to be the spot where I put temporary things, like my MacBook, notepad, or water bottle, and soon my work laptop when I start working from home.

 The desktop is made of a board coated with [melamine resin,](https://en.wikipedia.org/wiki/Melamine) which is a laminate-like durable thermosetting plastic.
 Basically, it's smooth, protective, and easily wipeable, and it's made to look like a dark-stained wood, in my case.
 There is some controversy as far as health concerns, but it's mainly for melamine-based dinnerware, because consuming it could be toxic.
 Anyway, in my opinion, it's great for a temporary intermediate desk (one step up from plain particle board, which is also toxic btw).
 By no means is this a desk I'll have for a lifetime.
 I'm looking forward to one day getting (or building) a nice solid-wood desk for a permanent setup when I can afford it.